MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

   - 3 (Completed)
   - 4 (Error)

-  During ESP, SideCar only tracks Win32 apps (no PowerShell scripts).
+  During ESP, SideCar tracks only Win32 apps (no PowerShell scripts).

   :::image type="content" source="media/understand-troubleshoot-esp/trackedresourcetypes.png" alt-text="Tracked resource types":::
 - `Setup`

   When the device setup phase starts, this subkey contains the creation status of the tracking policy and the Win32 apps being tracked by the SideCar provider.
-It also contains the final installation state of each app and whether a restart is required.
+It also contains the final installation state of each app and indicates whether a restart is required.

   :::image type="content" source="media/understand-troubleshoot-esp/setup.png" alt-text="The Setup key":::

-  The `Locked` value under the `Apps` subkey shows if the device usage is blocked until this stage is completed.
+  The `Locked` value under the `Apps` subkey shows whether the device usage is blocked until this stage is completed.

   :::image type="content" source="media/understand-troubleshoot-esp/locked.png" alt-text="The Locked value":::